Samarah-R/PythonProject/README.md

 # Learning Log
-Study Log.
-Project using Python,Django,Html and Bootstrap to create note taking web application.
+Project using Python and Django Framework to create note taking web application.

-Create models,views,templates,map urls and update settings
+Created models,views,templates, mapped urls to views and update settings